-Cassia leaves are commonly used to dye hair.
-They are dried and powdered, and are traded internationally as hair conditioner.
+Cassia Obovata (genus: Senna italica) dried and powdered, leaves are used to color and condition hair, and are traded internationally as a hair conditioner.

 Combine with different amounts of henna to create shades of strawberry blonde, copper, and carrot.
-Senna italica (also called Cassia obovata) is a tree in the legume family.
+Cassia/Senna is a tree in the legume family.
 Adapted to warm temperatures, the plant may grow throughout the year.
 It is native to West and North Africa, Sudan, the Horn of Africa, and the region from Yemen to Northwest India; it has naturalized in some parts of South Africa.
 It is usually referred to by its growing location, i.e.: Senegal senna, Italian senna, or Port Royal senna.
-A large genus, it contains 400 species, many of which are used in Ayurvedic and Unani traditions and recorded in Arabic pharmacopoeia during the ninth and tenth centuries.

-True henna is of Lawsonia inermis, a moderatesized thick shrub.
+True henna, Lawsonia inermis, is a moderate sized thick shrub.
 Also called the mignonette tree and Egyptian privet, henna is native to the semiarid and tropical areas of North Africa, the Horn of Africa, the Arabian Peninsula, the Near East, and South Asia as well as Australia, New Zealand, New Guinea, and nearby islands in the Pacific Ocean.
 It has small white or pink flowers and small round fruits with a distinctively sweet aroma.
 Its bark and seeds have been used for therapeutic purposes in Unani and Ayurvedic medicine for centuries.
 Henna has a cooling effect so it is applied to burns and scrapes.

 Henna is also a complete sunblock.
-When your mehndi body art fades, a white pattern remains where your mehndi was.
-This natural sunblocking quality also protects your hair!
+When your mehndi body art fades, a reverse pattern remains where your mehndi was.
+This natural sun blocking quality also protects your hair!

 NEUTRAL AND BLACK “HENNA”